StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
 # Tipps for Working with Forms

-#### Radiobutton – Remove 'Keine Angabe'
+### Remove 'Keine Angabe' in selection fields (radiobuttons or checkboxes)
-In order to remove the 'Keine Angabe' option from the set of selection options using radiobuttons or checkboxes, it is necessary to add the `|mandatory`-flag to the input declaration.
+- In order to remove the `Keine Angabe` option from the set of selection options in radiobuttons or checkboxes, it is necessary to add the `|mandatory`-flag to the input declaration.

-Optinally, set the `|default=...` parameter to a specific value to have it pre-selected.
+- Optinally, set the `|default=...` parameter to a specific value to have it pre-selected.

 ---